Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 ---

-3. Guidelines for your ideal weight
+3. Guidelines for ideal weight

-📌 How do you use such scales correctly?
+📌 How to use such scales correctly?

 ✔ Compare your dog's body shape with the scale, paying particular attention to the waist and rib area.